shoutrain/ComEgg/README.md

 2. only keep TCP supports and removed UDP supports, maybe add UDP supports later
 3. enhance common supports classes and tools
 4. replace the error handle stack with normal log system
-5. replace eclipse with clion(from jetbrains)
+5. replace eclipse with clion(from jetbrains) due to xml and scheme supports
+6. refine schemes and xml files accordingly